kubevela/kubevela.github.io/docs/end-user/gitops/fluxcd.md

 ### How to use Publish Version in GitOps

-If you want to use [Publish Version](../version-control) to control the publish of the Application with GitOps, you can setup a CI workflow like below:
+If you want to use [Publish Version](../version-control) to control the publish of the Application with GitOps, you can checkout the [example repo](https://github.com/FogDong/auto-commit) or setup a CI workflow like below:

 ```
 name: Auto Commit